scality/RestBlockDriver/Documentation/sysfs-interface.rst

 To remove a URL, the whole list must be rewritten (except for the URL to be removed, obviously).

+Note this list is not treated as a set.
+It is possible to list a single URL multiple times, which would result in more connections to that URL to be used, providing a simple balancing mechanism.

 The following errors can be returned:

   *EINVAL*